-This legendary establishment first launched in Brooklyn and just recently opened a new smaller cafe in Manhattan.
+This legendary establishment first launched in Brooklyn and just recently opened a new smaller vegan bakery in Manhattan.
 Please do us a favor next time you’re in New York and DO NOT MISS OUT!

 Price Range: $2-$3 depending on the flavor

 Where should we start?
 The cheesiest vegan pizza ever.
 Several vegan options.
 Pizza by the slice.
 Locations across the country.
 You get the picture!
-Two Boots Pizza is a delight for many and certainly for all vegans missing a real cheese pizza.
+Two Boots Pizza is a delight for many and especially for vegans missing a real cheese pizza.

 We have been to a few of their locations on the East Coast and it's almost as if the experience gets better every time.
-Two Boots is not a fully vegan restaurant but they offer some incredible vegan options.
+Two Boots is a vegan friendly restaurant in NYC offering some incredible vegan options.
 The V for Vegan pizza is covered in artichokes, red onions, a criss-cross of basil and red pepper pesto, and a seriously unhealthy amount of Daiya cheese.
 It is probably the closest you can get to a vegan New York style pizza anywhere in the world!
 They also sell gluten free pizzas for an extra charge.